vanderpatrick/SkateGram/README.md

 - Profile
-    - The navigation bar is featured on all HTML pages using the extend method from Django.
+    - The profile is imidiattly created with the account registration.
+Pretty neat if you ask me
     - Before

  ![navigation bar image](/static/images/test-profile.png)